microbiome/course_2021_radboud/alpha.md

 ## Statistical testing and comparisons

-To further investigate if patient status explains the variation of Shannon index, let’s do Wilcoxon test.
+To further investigate if patient status explains the variation of Shannon index, let’s do a Wilcoxon test.

-Wilcoxon test is similar to Student’s t-test, however, Student’s t-test is parametric.
+The Wilcoxon test is similar to a Student’s t-test, however, the Student’s t-test is parametric.
 It means that the data must be normally distributed.
-Wilcoxon test is non-parametric so it doesn’t make any assumptions about the distribution.
+The Wilcoxon test is non-parametric so it doesn’t make any assumptions about the distribution.

-Wilcoxon test tests if there are statistical differences between two groups.
+The Wilcoxon test tests if there are statistical differences between two groups.
 Here it tests, if ADHD and control groups have different Shannon index values.
-As we can see, there is no difference between groups, because p-value is over 0.05, which is often used as a standard cutoff point.
+As we can see, there is no difference between groups, because the p-value is over 0.05, which is often used as a standard cutoff point.

     # Wilcoxon test, where Shannon index is the variable that we are comparing.
     # Patient status - ADHD or control - is the factor that we use for grouping.